wallarm/product-documentation/docs/4.6/fast/dsl/points/parsers/http.md

 !!! info "A header name in a point"
     A header name can be specified in a point in one of the following ways:

-        * In upper case;
+    * In upper case
-        * The same way it is specified in the request.
+    * The same way it is specified in the request

 !!! info "Regular expressions in points"
     The header name in the point can be a regular expression of the [Ruby programming language][link-ruby].